cathuhoo/dns-dispatcher/README.md

 dns-dispatcher
 ==============
-Dispatcher is a DNS forwarder, which forwards DNS queries to different DNS resolvers according to local policy.
+Dispatcher is a DNS forwarder, which forwards DNS queries to different DNS resolvers according to local policy, to improve the performance availability or reliability of DNS resolving

 The example of such policy file is following:

 ###### Example of a policy file ###############
 # A policy file is a text file contains rules